 The goal is eventually to sell many thousands of plates and generate a significant annual revenue stream to the Trust for distribution, which will be via a grant application process.
 Once the plate is approved and in production, possibly taking a year, each of the 2,000 pre-sale registrants will receive a BMV voucher that can be taken to a local municipal office or BMV branch and redeemed for a set of lighthouse plates.
 The Maine Lighthouse Trust will then receive $10 from every plate purchase and renewal.

 A special feature of the Trust’s campaign will allow motorists making one of these 2000 pre-order purchases to designate a particular lighthouse to be the direct recipient of the $10 the Trust receives for the initial purchase and every renewal of those particular plates.
 So, here is how you can help Wood Island Lighthouse:

-Pre-order a $25 plate for each of your Maine-registered vehicle(s) and, be sure to name Wood Island Lighthouse as the beneficiary of the funds from your plate pre-order purchase!
+Be sure to name Wood Island Lighthouse as the beneficiary of the funds from your plate pre-order purchase!